 2.Spotted Lake, British Columbia

 Located in the South Okanagan Grasslands Protected Area, the Spotted Lake is a revered tourist place.
 It is believed that the water of this lake has healing properties.
 The lake is called Kliluk to the First Nations People.
 The lake is rich in a variety of minerals, and during summer months, when the water evaporates, it leaves a trail of spots in the lake.
 Owing to the rich history and reverence, the lake has become one of the most well-known offbeat places to visit in Canada.

-[Also Read : Places to visit in Canada with kids]
+[Also Read : Places to visit in Canada with family]

 3.Kluane National Park and Reserve, Yukon